25. React and TypeScript#

 To see the

-component in action, we can create aparent component (App)
+ListGroupcomponent in action, we can create aparent component (App)that passes thehandleSelectItemfunction to it.

 import React from "react"; import ListGroup from "./components/ListGroup"; const App: React.FC = () => { const city_items = [ "New York", "San Francisco", "Tokyo", "London", "Paris", ]; const cat_items = [ "Maine Coon", "Ragdoll", "Persian", "Abyssinian", "Siamese", ]; const handleSelectItem = (heading: string, item: string) => { console.log(`Heading: ${heading}, Item: ${item}`); }; return ( <div> <ListGroup items={city_items} heading="Cities" onSelectItem={handleSelectItem} /> <ListGroup items={cat_items} heading="Cats" onSelectItem={handleSelectItem} /> </div> ); }; export default App;

-is a special prop that is automatically passed to every component.
-It contains the content nested inside the component’s opening and closing tags when it is used.children
+React, thechildren propis a special prop that is automatically passed to every component.
+It contains the content nested inside the component’s opening and closing tags when it is used.children: Thispropis of typeReactNode, which can represent any renderable React content, includingelements,strings,numbers,fragments, andarrays.

 interface AlertProps { children: ReactNode; }